|

 to Pascal law.

-the pressure on the moving free surface of the solution is pushing
+the osmotic pressure, that operates also on the moving free surface of the solution, will push it

 This discussion of the flow mechanism usually does not appear in textbooks